 Consider taking with you the books you read, tablet, laptop, headphones, a magazine, movie, anything that might be useful to you in those moments.
 Also, your baby will sleep a lot after birth, and if you stay one or two days in the hospital, you will use some of them for sure.

-Remember to take with you, chargers for phone, speaker, tablet, headphones.
+Remember to take with you, chargers for your phone, speaker, tablet, and headphones.

 Depending on your country and hospital policy, consider having within reach: